Assessment Services for Children, Adolescents, and Post-Secondary Students

 • restricted or repetitive behaviours

-• learning difficulties accompanied by differences in social interaction
+• learning difficulties accompanied by differences in social interaction and/or behaviour

 Includes everything in the Comprehensive Psychoeducational Assessment, plus: